 Beautiful, beguiling, packed with fascinating history – and landlocked.
-For many people, the fact that there is no beach in Laos will greatly diminish Laos’s appeal as a holiday destination – and perhaps, for the militant beach-bunny, push it off the table altogether.
+For many people, the fact that there is no beach in Laos will greatly diminish its appeal as a holiday destination.
+Perhaps, for the militant beach bunny, this will push it off the table altogether.

 Don Daeng Island

 Don Daeng is a sleepy, atmospheric island located in the middle of the Mekong River in Southern Laos.
 Roughly thirty kilometres from Pakse and accessible only by boat, life on Don Daeng remains by and large traditional and authentic; it is car-free and dotted with temples, while the centre is dominated by rice fields.
 Crucially for beach-lovers, the island is also home to sandy banks, so this is probably the closest you will get to a real beach in Laos.